Pros and Cons: Hiring Remote Contractors vs Employees

 - Inconsistent Availability

-Unless a contractor is given ongoing work, they may not always be available when you need them.
-They can take other projects for other clients or decide to go on a break without much notice.
+The contractor may not always be available when you need them unless they’re given ongoing work.
+They can take on other projects for other clients or decide to go on a break without much notice.
 For this reason, it is better to keep a contractor consistently engaged and busy to secure their availability.

 - Removed From Company Culture